otmaneechchafyky/React-To-Do/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to run:

-Example command:

 ```sh
  npm run start